adelie-ai/gen-mcp/README.md

 `genmcp` turns existing command-line programs (shell scripts, binaries, and CLIs) into an MCP server you can plug into MCP clients (like VS Code) **without rewriting them as a bespoke MCP service**.

+## Security Notice (Read This)

+`genmcp` **does not vet, sandbox, or approve** the command lines you configure or the programs you execute.
+It provides **no built-in allow/deny or interactive approval mechanism**.

+- **You are responsible** for ensuring the configured commands and binaries are safe and appropriate for your environment.
+- **Treat your config as code**: review it, restrict who can edit it, and assume a malicious or careless tool definition can run destructive commands.
+- **Run in a secured environment**: use least-privilege accounts, tight filesystem/network permissions, and appropriate OS/container isolation for your threat model.

 ## Why genmcp?

 - **Turn arbitrary scripts into MCP tools**: Wrap your existing shell scripts and internal tooling behind MCP, with structured tool definitions and parameters.